ografov/dev-interview/dev-interview.md

 5. When you may need to write up a Stored Procedure?
 6. What's the difference between `InnerJoin` and `LeftJoin`?

-## Testing

-1. Do you test your code?
-How you do it?
-2. Do you write Automated Tests?
-3. What types of Automated Tests you know?
-Unit Tests vs. Integration vs. End-to-End?

 ## CSharp

 1. How does C# handle encapsulation?